-The Fayette County Water System is currently in compliant with all 3 plans from the Metropolitan North Georgia Water Planning District (MNGWPD) 2017 Water Resource Management Plan.
-In June of 2017 the MNGWPD will adopt a new plan that will include all three current plans and some new requirements for the members of the District.
-The Fayette County Water System staff will continue to work towards full compliance and implementation of any programs required by the newly updated plan.
-The Water System Director Fayette County staff will develop and present any practices or development regulations to address protection of these important natural resources within Fayette County.
+Fayette County is currently compliant with the Metropolitan North Georgia Water Planning District (MNGWPD) 2017 Water Resource Management Plan.
+Fayette County staff will continue to work towards full compliance and implementation of any programs required by the newly updated plan.
+Fayette County staff will develop and present any practices or development regulations to address protection of these important natural resources within Fayette County.